MrAlias/bpfgenproxy/README.md

 This is an attack vector for malicious actors to exploit.

 We do not review the content of the modules served by the module proxy.
-If a malicious actor were to upload/generate a module with malicious eBPF object files, it could lead to security vulnerabilities in the systems that use this proxy.
+If a malicious actor were to upload/generate a module with malicious code, it could compromise the systems that use this proxy (i.e. all of our direct and indirect users).

 ### The `go.sum` file